john9francis/sockets_cpp/classes/README.md

 # Networking example with classes

+Tested and it works on windows -> windows and linux -> windows.

 # Todo
-- [ ] Create some threads on the server, one for listening and one for sending messages to clients
+- [x] Create some threads on the server, one for listening and one for sending messages to clients